osrf/TSC-RMW-Reports/humble/eProsima-response.md

 ## **Prologue - What is really important when performance is similar?**

-Fast DDS has plenty of unique features driven by ROS 2 requirements, and the difference in functionality and quality between Fast DDS and CycloneDDS is huge.
+Fast DDS has plenty of unique features driven by ROS 2 requirements, and the difference in functionality and quality between Fast DDS and Cyclone DDS is huge.

 It is important to note that for many cases, both implementations have equal performance, and latencies and throughputs are going to be very similar as it has been shown in the benchmarking.
 In this scenario, it is very hard to choose just looking at numbers or graphs.
 But being the performance very similar, **there are other dimensions where the difference is really huge**.
 This section reviews these: A lot More Features, better quality and documentation, stronger team and community.
 Here is where Fast DDS really makes the difference.

 ## **Documentation** :

 One good starting point to review and understand these unique features is the [Fast DDS documentation](https://fast-dds.docs.eprosima.com/en/latest/).
-While Fast DDS has **super complete documentation** , cycloneDDS documentation is [really poor](https://github.com/eclipse-cyclonedds/cyclonedds#documentation) **.**
+While Fast DDS has **super complete documentation** , Cyclone DDS documentation is [really poor](https://github.com/eclipse-cyclonedds/cyclonedds#documentation) **.**

 ## **Quality** :

-Fast DDS QL1 vs Cyclone is QL2 (and this is a [huge difference](https://www.ros.org/reps/rep-2004.html)).
+Fast DDS QL1 vs Cyclone DDS is QL2 (and this is a [huge difference](https://www.ros.org/reps/rep-2004.html)).
 In the case of the RMW the difference is a lot bigger, a QL2 vs QL4.

 ## **Roadmap - We deliver what we promise** :